symbwell/pacman/README.txt

 Autor: Oliwer Lisek

-Instrukcja:
+Instruction:
-1. Po uruchomieniu określić ilośc wrogów - maksymalnie 20, minimalnie 1.
+1. After run you need to type how many monsters should be on the board (max.
+20, min.
+1)
-2. Oznaczenia:
+2. Designations:
-	- P - gracz
+	- P - player
-	- M - potwór
+	- M - monster
-	- * - owoc
+	- * - fruit
-3. Poruszanie się za pomocą W - góra, S - dół, A - lewo, D - prawo.
+3. Moves: W - top, S - down, A - left, D - right.
-4. Każdy owoc to 10 punktów.
+4. Every fruit means 10 points.
-5. Potwory poruszaja się wolniej od gracza (opóźnienie nieblokujące z użyciem zegara).
+5. The monsters moves slowely than player (non-blocking delay with using system clock).
-6. Po przegranej wynik jest zapisywany do pliku score wraz z datą oraz imieniem potwora, który nas zabił.
+6. After end game your score is save to the file "score.txt".
-7. Imiona są pobierane z pliku names.txt.
-Można je dowolnie edytować.
-Ich ilość powinna być większa niż 20.
+7. Monsters names read from file "names.txt".
+Feel free to edit this list.
+The file should contain minimum 20 names.